cnpem/ssc-raft/README.md

 ### PIP

 ---
-> **Warning:** This installation option is compiled for the LNLS Tepui cluster DGX machines.
+> **Warning:** This installation option is available only inside the CNPEM network.
 ---

-If one is inside the CNPEM network, they can install the latest version of sscRaft directly from the `pip server`
+One can install the latest version of sscRaft directly from the `pip server`

 ```bash
     pip install sscRaft==<version> --index-url https://gitlab.cnpem.br/api/v4/projects/1978/packages/pypi/simple